 At the moment, the problem of information gathering and analysis wasn’t critical.
 No one was particularly taking any interest in Jade Force, so there weren’t any threats of a substantive nature.
 The episode with the Inra government had essentially put some safeguards into place that any threats from that source were more or less powerless.
-The first contract had a spectacular outcome which subsequently generated some interest in Jade Force, but that was more along the lines of speculating if it would make a good tool for use, rather than if it represented a threat.
+The first contract had had a spectacular outcome.
+That had subsequently generated some interest in Jade Force, but more along the lines of speculating if Jade would make a good tool for use, rather than if it represented a threat.

 Although it wasn’t a critical problem, it was a significant problem.
 One reason was that it impacted the ability of Jade Force to contract for work.
-It was not just enough to know that an opportunity was available, but to know that it was actually an opportunity, rather than a disaster in disguise.
+It was not enough, just to know that an opportunity was available.
+It was also necessary to know that it was actually an opportunity, rather than a disaster in disguise.
 Several opportunities had to be bypassed, just because there wasn’t enough information available to assess the risks involved.

 Through sheer force of will, she managed to achieve expert ratings in rifle, pistol, and knife.
 She almost drowned when pushed off the platform during the free fall shooting test, but emerged from the water sputtering and managed to swim to the side of the pool dragging her wheelchair with her.
 She also received expert ratings in the less physically demanding areas of strategy, tactics, intelligence analysis, and meteorology.
 She had a dozen master ratings including such areas as survival skills, tracking, and camouflage.

-It was a strange confluence in which she and Hearth Asif identified a potential contract at the same time.
-She was looking for something that had to do with urban problems while Hearth Asif was upset that his contact on a purchasing contract for advanced electronic surveillance equipment was kidnapped.
+It was a strange confluence in which she, and Hearth Asif, identified a potential contract at the same time.
+She was looking for something that had to do with urban problems, while Hearth Asif was upset that his contact on a purchasing contract for advanced electronic surveillance equipment had been kidnapped.
 A little investigation showed that this was actually a big-time operation in which a number of businessmen from a variety of industries were kidnapped and held for ransom.

-After a detailed investigation, she and Hearth Asif convinced enough people that this would be a worthy mission that was relatively low risk with a high payoff, perhaps the highest payoff they’d made so far.
-The biggest hurdle was getting a customer to pay for it and that was going to require a direct sales call.
+After a detailed investigation, she and Hearth Asif convinced enough people that this would be a worthy mission.
+It was relatively low risk, with a high payoff ... perhaps the highest payoff they’d made so far.
+The biggest hurdle was getting a customer to pay for it.
+That was going to require a direct sales call.
 The logical choice to make the pitch was Sword Lina and Hearth Asif.
 Unfortunately, that required traveling to Amra where the affected businesses were located.

 Sword Lina rolled into the conference room wearing a tan outfit cut in the style of a woman’s business suit.
 It was made of Kevlar, but without the normal thick padding of the normal Jade armor.
 It would stop a bullet from penetrating, but the bullet would still do a lot of impact damage.
 The outfit was a compromise between the armor and business attire.